 Operators may choose to transition early to take advantage of these improvements and simply need to notify CASA.

 What are the differences between the original new rules and the amended new rules?

 View the guidance document to see how the original new rules have been amended by the 2016 improvements.

-Most operators currently implementing the original new rules will need to make minimal changes to comply the amended new rules by the 1 May 2018 transition deadline.
+Most operators currently implementing the original new rules will need to make minimal changes to comply with the amended new rules by the 31 October 2018 transition deadline.

 Key differences between the original regulation and the latest version (as amended by the 2016 improvements) are:

 - new appendices available for ballooning, medical transport and emergency services, and daylight only aerial work operations (including helicopter mustering)

 - allowing all operations (not just public transport services) to be conducted under appendices 2, 3 and 4 - for example, flight training operations to be conducted under Appendix 4

 - changes to Appendix 1 to enable operators to access a larger part of the day to conduct any operation (from the beginning of morning civil twilight to 1am the next day) and a more flexible weekly off-duty requirement